triggthediscovery/thingy/README.md

 	the 2nd test will consist of comparing the run times of the trees for insertion
-		take the time to 10
+		take the time to insert 10 elements, then empty the tree, then take the time insert 100 elements, then empty, etc.

-		store the the runtime of the operation in an array for each tree store these times in an array and create a graph comparing total runtime vs. # of nodes inside tree at time of insert do # of elements added in increments of 10
+		take the average runtime to insert an element in each case

-	the 3rd test will be comparing runtime of find operation this will occur at the same time as the test for insert after an insert has completed and been timed start the timer for a the find operation once done, stop the timer
+	the 3rd test will be comparing runtime of find operation measure the time it takes to find an element not in the tree each tree would then have to search until it reached the bottom of the tree which is worst case scenario
-	append these to an array

-	seperate tree
-	the last test will compare the times it takes to remove an element this test will be done in the same way after every 10 inserts
-	start the timer for remove
+	the 4th test is for remove
-	remove
-	stop timer
-	append this to an array
-	create a graph of run time vs # of nodes inside the tree

-	the runtime will be compared for the 3 of these hypothesis -> ?

-	the next test will cons
+		basically the same as find
+		try to remove an element not present in the tree this represents worst case scenario

 	How the binary tree is built: